Kamony/stress-in-workplace/src/pages/activities/index.md

       the workshop will be a comparison of the research, presentation of the research findings, preparation of the planned monograph, and other scientific outputs.

+      I﻿nvitation and programme [here](https://www.ef.jcu.cz/cz/fakulta/kalendar-akci/111-mezinarodni-workshop-stress-management-in-the-workplace)

+      We cordially invite all academics, students and practitioners to attend the workshop.
+For more information on the venue, registration and programme, please click [here](https://www.ef.jcu.cz/cz/fakulta/kalendar-akci/111-mezinarodni-workshop-stress-management-in-the-workplace).
     image: /img/marvin-meyer-syto3xs06fu-unsplash.jpg
   - name: The common monograph "Readiness of small and medium-sized enterprises in V4 for stress management interventions."